sevvaloz/Janus/README.md

-This game made for Global Game Jam 2022 by QWERY team that I'm member of.
+This game was developed for "Global Game Jam 2022" by "QWERY team" that I'm member of.